googleforgames/agones/site/content/en/docs/Reference/fleet.md

   # Which gameservers in the Fleet are most important to keep around - impacts scale down logic.
   # priorities:
   # - type: Counter # Sort by a “Counter”
-  #   key: player # The name of the Counter.
+  #   key: rooms # The name of the Counter.
 No impact if no GameServer found.
-  #   order: Descending # Default is "Ascending" so smaller capacity will be removed first on down scaling.
+  #   order: Descending # Default is "Ascending" so smaller available capacity will be removed first on down scaling.
   # - type: List # Sort by a “List”
-  #   key: room # The name of the List.
+  #   key: players # The name of the List.
 No impact if no GameServer found.
-  #   order: Ascending # Default is "Ascending" so smaller capacity will be removed first on down scaling.
+  #   order: Ascending # Default is "Ascending" so smaller available capacity will be removed first on down scaling.
   #
   template:
     # GameServer metadata